 Asana for ultimate project flexibility

-Trello for visually managing projects
+Paymo for managing projects across multiple clients

 Collaboration for teams and/or clients.
 Successful projects don't happen in a vortex.
 All apps that made the list offer some level of in-app collaboration, like built-in chat or file sharing, or a trusted integration with a tool like Slack.